platform-coop-toolkit/coop-map-directory-index/README.md

 4. Install the Python requirments: `pip install -r requirements.txt`
 5. Create a PostgreSQL role for this project: `createuser --password cmdi`
 6. Create the PostgreSQL database: `createdb --owner cmdi cmdi`
-7. Import the current database: `psql -f ./scratch/cmdi.sql`
+7. Import the current database: `bunzip2 -c ./scratch/cmdi.sql.bz2 | psql cmdi`
 8. Copy `.env-example` to `.env` and fill in the appropriate credentials.
 9. For a local installation simply start the server: `python manage.py runserver`